Best Cities For New College Graduates To Find A Job In 2016

 Congratulations!
 Your name was on the grad list.
-All your efforts were worth it after all, and now you’re set to achieve greater things!
-First, you’ll have to find the right city to ignite your career as a new college graduate, so you can make it to the top as quickly as you can.
-But with so many cities and options, where exactly should you start?
+All your efforts were worth it; now you’re set to achieve greater things!
+First, you’ll have to find the right city to ignite your career as a new college graduate to make it to the top as quickly as possible.
+But with so many towns and options, where exactly should you start?
 How would you know the best city to find the right entry-level job and affordable cost of living for new college graduates?
-Starting your career in the right city can help you put the right foot forward – so we’ve compiled the best cities for new college graduates to find a job this year.
+Starting your career in the right city can help you put the right foot forward – so we’ve compiled the best cities for recent college graduates to find a job this year.
 10 Best Cities for New College Graduates To Find A Job In 2016

 1. Pittsburgh, PA

 In 2015, the United States Census Bureau estimated that Pittsburgh is home to 304 391 people.
 But as a new college graduate, what are your chances of finding the right job in Steel City?
 The Bureau of Labor Statistics says the United States unemployment rate as of April 2016 was 5.30 percent, while Pittsburgh’s unemployment rate during that same period was 5.4 percent.
-So let’s dig deeper to see how your career could turn out if you decide to move to Pittsburgh.
+So let’s dig deeper to see how your career could improve if you move to Pittsburgh.

-As a new college graduate, chances are, you’ll consider renting a home when you move to Pittsburgh.
-The median home price of this city is $111,300, while the cost of living is 10% lower than the national average.
+As a new college graduate, you’ll probably consider renting a home when you move to Pittsburgh.
+The median home price in this city is $111,300, while the cost of living is 10% lower than the national average.
 Also, the average commute time in Pittsburgh is 25.95 minutes.
-While 54 percent of commuters in Pittsburgh drive inside their car alone, about 10 percent carpool with others, 19 percent use mass transit and 3 percent work from home.
+While 54 percent of commuters in Pittsburgh drive inside their car alone, about 10 percent carpool with others, 19 percent use mass transit, and 3 percent work from home.

 2. Cincinnati, OH